Our better burger and Latin grill concept has been a huge hit in Miami. Are you ready to bring this unique new franchise opportunity to your area?

-“There’s nobody else like us in the U.S.,” says President and CEO Jayson Tipp.
+“There’s nobody else like us in the U.S.,” says CEO and Co-Founder Otto Othman.
 “I’m not sure there’s anybody else like us anywhere that is serving up these kinds of meals influenced by iconic Latin street food and Latin American dishes.
 You wrap all that up into a concept that has fantastic economics, and you have something truly unique.”

 A popular concept that fuses the familiar and exotic